 Intermittent fasting doesn’t have to be a calorie restriction.
 Instead, it’s more of a concentration of food intake over time.

 This balance of eating and fasting balances insulin levels.
-Consequently, you can also lose weight through this eating pattern without restricting your basic calorie needs.
+Consequently, you can lose weight through this eating pattern without restricting your basic calorie needs.

 Best Intermittent Fasting Tips for Weight Loss